Biography Mr. Nico E. Oud

 Since 1989 Mr. Oud has been researching, writing and lecturing about the management of aggression and since 1992 also about the development and use (of classifications) of nursing diagnoses, interventions and outcomes.
 He is also responsible for the translation of the NANDA taxonomy till 2008 and the ICNP in the Netherlands and was for a few years associate editor of the International Journal of Nursing Terminologies and Classifications.
 In 1998 he was awarded by the NANDA with the ‘Unique Contribution Award’ for outstanding contribution to the advancement of nursing diagnosis.
 Also the organiser for the ACENDIO conferences and editor for the proceedings of the ACENDIO events in 2001, 2002, 2003, 2005 and 2007 and editor for the Handbook of Nursing Diagnoses, Interventions and Outcomes (1995 – 2004) (publisher Bohn Stafleu Van Loghum).

-Since 2000 also involved at the College for Mental Health Nursing Specialist (www.ggzvs.nl) in the Master Program as the main teacher for mental health & nursing diagnostics and classifications.
+From 2000 till 2016 involved at the College for Mental Health Nursing Specialist (www.ggzvs.nl) in the Master Program as the main teacher for mental health & nursing diagnostics and classifications.

 From the start on in 1995 he is a co-founder and member of the European Violence in Psychiatry Research Group (EVIPRG).
 He is a member of Horatio (European Psychiatric Nurses) and organized the founding congress of Horatio: "Mental health in Europe: the contribution of psychiatric nursing practice and science", 22-23 March 2007 in Arnhem, The Netherlands.
 He is a member of Sigma Theta Tau Inernational (STTI) - Honor Society of Nursing (Chapter Aplha Chi & Rho Chi) and was member of its Global Advisory Council.
-At present (2011-2013) he is a European Region Chapter Officer and board member of the Sigma Theta Tau International Foundation for Nursing.
-He is a member of the International Society of Psychiatric-Mental Health Nurses (ISPN) through membership in the division Society for Education and Research in Psychiatric-Mental Health Nursing (SERPN) He is a member of NANDA-International
+From 2011 till 2015 he was a European Region Chapter Officer and board member of the Sigma Theta Tau International Foundation for Nursing.
+Currently board member (treasurer) of the Rho Chi-at-Large Chapter.
+He is a member of the International Society of Psychiatric-Mental Health Nurses (ISPN) through membership in the division Society for Education and Research in Psychiatric-Mental Health Nursing (SERPN) He is a member of NANDA-International.
+Further since 2015 President of the Dutch NANDA-I Netwerk and President of the Dutch Foundation for Nursing Diagnostics, Interventions en Outcomes (Stichting VDIR).

 From the start on he is a co-founder and member of the European Network for Training in the Management of Aggression.
 ENTMA is a non-profit association which aims to unite and support those involved in the design, delivery, commissioning and evaluation of training across Europe.
 ENTMA evolved from an informal European collaboration between trainers in the management of aggression which existed since 1998 and adopted the name ENTMA in 2004.

-As researcher he is involved in the European Violence in Psychiatry Research Group, and is developing an management tool called POPAS (Perception of Prevalence of Aggression Scale) Further Organiser of the biennial congresses of the EViPRG -> European Congress on Violence in Clinical Psychiatry -> 2005, 2007, 2009 -> 2011 in Prague -> 2013 in Ghent (Belgium) -> 2015 in Copenhagen (Denmark.
-Also since 2008 – 2010 (Amsterdam) – 2012 (Vancouver) – 2014 (Miami) -> the International Conference on Violence in the Health Sector.
-Oud Consultancy did also organise the German speaking congress “Dreiländerkongress Pflege in der Psychiatrie” in Vienna – Austria (2006 - 2009 - 2012).
+As researcher he is involved in the European Violence in Psychiatry Research Group, and is developing an management tool called POPAS (Perception of Prevalence of Aggression Scale) Further Organiser of the biennial congresses of the EViPRG -> European Congress on Violence in Clinical Psychiatry -> 2005, 2007, 2009, 2011, 2013, 2015 and in 2017 in Dublin Ireland.
+Also Organiser in 2008 (Amsterdam), 2010 (Amsterdam), 2012 (Vancouver), 2014 (Miami), 2016 (Dublin) and in 2018 (Toronto) of the Biennial International Conference on Violence in the Health Sector.
+Oud Consultancy did also organise the German speaking congress “Dreiländerkongress Pflege in der Psychiatrie” in Vienna – Austria (2006 - 2009 – 2012 – 2015 and in 2018).
 For further information on those events, please have a look at Previous Congresses.
 From some of those conference it is also possible to download the proceedings pdf files here.

 © Oud Consultancy - Amsterdam - The Netherlands